Table of Contents

-- Executive: Chief of State: King WILLEM-ALEXANDER (since April 30, 2013); Head of Government: Prime Minister Mark RUTTE (since October 14, 2010); Cabinet: Council of Ministers appointed by the monarch
+- Executive: Chief of State: King Willem-Alexander; Head of Government: Prime Minister Mark Rutte; Cabinet: Council of Ministers appointed by the monarch

 - Judicial: Highest court: Supreme Court, or Hoge Raad (consists of 41 judges: the president, 6 vice-presidents, 31 justices (raadsheren), and 3 justices in exceptional service (buitengewone dienst); the court is divided into criminal, civil, tax, and ombuds chambers)

 Netherlands’ legal system is based on a civil law system incorporating French penal theory.
 The constitution does not permit judicial review of acts of the States General.
 There are no commercial courts.
 Therefore, all matters, including payment disputes, are heard in the civil courts.

 The country accepts compulsory International Court of Justice (ICJ) jurisdiction declaration with reservations.
 It accepts International Criminal Court (ICC) jurisdiction.